-Needs, Conditions, or Circumstances: ELA CAASPP scores indicate that all students performed at 70.5 points below standard, low income students performed at points below standard.
-The 2022-2023 programs for literacy.

-STAR reading data shows 19.7 of all students are reading at or above grade level on the STAR assessment.
-The 2022- 2023 STAR benchmark data confirm the need for additional intervention
+Needs, Conditions, or Circumstances: ELA CAASPP scores indicate that all students performed at points below standard, low income students performed at points below standard, and English Language Learners performed points below standard.
+The 2022-2023 STAR reading data shows of all students are reading at or above grade level on the STAR assessment, of low income students, and of English Language Learners are reading at grade level.
+The 2022- 2023 STAR benchmark data confirm the need for additional intervention programs for literacy.

 Purpose: Providing instructional support through a highly vetted, researched-based intervention curriculum Renaissance Learning, and providing an intervention specialist will target the needs of English language learners and low income students.
 This action will provide weekly one-on-one literacy support for all students and additional time for students that require differentiated support.
 Technology-based curriculum will be provided for students to access these reading and writing programs and will ensure they have access in class and at home.
 The reading intervention curriculum and intervention teachers supported students daily in fundamental skills reading instruction and vocabulary development.
 The reading intervention teacher also collaborated with core content area teachers to ensure literacy goals.

-The continuation of this service was based on its effectiveness in previous years did not include specific demographic data.
-Future surveys will include data that can be aggregated to show differences between student populations.)
-Input from educational partner LCAP meetings in the 2022-2023 school year reported the need for additional social emotional support and counseling services.
-This concern continues as the school puts in place programs to support students with the emotional and social effects that have come from the pandemic.
-A new social worker will provide opportunities for bridging programs for students and families and provide resources that will help students achieve regular attendance.
+The continuation of this service was based on its effectiveness in previous years